Gretta Taslakian: Biography

-She was born in Ghadir, Lebanon, to Lebanese-Armenian parents.
+She was born in Ghadir, Lebanon, to Syrian-Armenian father and Lebanese mother.

-She competed at the 2001 World Championships, the 2003 World Indoor Championships and the 2004 World Indoor Championships.
+Gretta came in second place at the 11th Asian Junior Athletic Championships in the 200 metres.
+She competed at the 2001 World Championships, the 2003 World Indoor Championships and the 2004 World Indoor Championships, where she set the indoor 200 meter Lebanese national record at 25.80.
 She set a new national record in the women's 200 metres at the 2004 Summer Olympics, but came in last in her preliminary heat and did not advance.

-She competed at the 2006 Asian Games in the 200 meters, but was eliminated in the first heat.
-Taslakian won two gold medals for Lebanon in the 2007 Pan Arab Games in Cairo, Egypt.
+She competed at the 2006 Asian Games in the 200 meters but was eliminated in the first heat.
+Taslakian won two gold medals for Lebanon in the 2007 Pan Arab Games in Cairo, Egypt and achieved her personal best in the 200 metres is 23.56 seconds in the final of the 200 meters in November.
 She also competed at the 2007 World Championships without success.

 She competed in the 2008 Summer Olympics representing Lebanon.
 At the first round of the 200 metres, Gretta came in last in her heat as she ran in a time of 25.32 seconds, which was her season best, but not enough to qualify to the next round.

 She came in eighth place at the 2010 Asian Indoor Athletics Championships in the 60 meters.
-She also came in fourth place at the 2010 Asian Games in 200 meters.
-She also competed at the 2011 Pan Arab Games, winning a silver medal in the 100 metres and a gold medal in the 200 metres.
+She also came in fourth place at the 2010 Asian Games in 200 meters and set a new national record in the 100 meters at 11.84.{ She also competed at the 2011 Pan Arab Games, winning a silver medal in the 100 metres and a gold medal in the 200 metres.
 Taslakian won a silver medal in the 200 metres at the 2011 Asian Athletics Championships.

-At the 2012 Summer Olympics, she again came in last in her heat, and did not qualify from her heat.
+At the 2012 Summer Olympics, she again came in last in her heat and did not qualify from her heat.